KarelKubat/hrid/README.md

 func main() {
 	converter, err := id.New(&id.Opts{
 		Tokens:      "0123456789ABCDEF", // Hex converter
 		StringLen:   8,                  // Pad IDs to 8 tokens if needed
 		IgnoreCase:  true,               // treat an `a` as `A`
-		GroupSize:  4,                  // group by 4 tokens as in "DEAD BEEF" })
+		GroupSize:   4,                  // group by 4 tokens as in "DEAD BEEF"
+		ChecksumLen: 0,                  // Don't add a checksum runes when generating IDs })
 	if err != nil {
 		log.Fatal(err)